 In today’s society, it’s hard to imagine living without social media.
-It seems like nearly everyone is on some social platforms, whether it be Facebook, Twitter, Instagram, or TikTok.
+Nearly everyone is on some social platforms, whether Facebook, Twitter, Instagram, or TikTok.
 But there are still some people who don’t use social media at all.
 Why is that?

 People without social media accounts generally prefer to avoid the negative impacts on mental health, productivity, and privacy.
 The good news is shunning social media platforms is not a red flag but a sign of someone who uses free time on essential things in real life, a possibly attractive trait.